JPvRiel/docker-rsyslog/README.md

 - JSON output templates:
   - `TmplrsyslogJSON` is the full native rsyslog message object (might duplicate fields, but also useful to debug with).
   - `TmplJSON` is a JSON output option for a subset of common syslog fields and the parsed msg portion (the message after the syslog header pieces)
-  - `TmplJSONRawMsg` includes the full raw message inlcuding orginal syslog headers - potentially useful as provenance / evidence on exactly how the message was transfered from a source
+  - `TmplJSONRawMsg` includes the full raw message including original syslog headers - potentially useful as provenance / evidence on exactly how the message was transfered from a source
   - Optionally convert structured data in RFC5424 into a nested JSON object (or null if not present) with `rsyslog_mmpstrucdata=on`.
   - Optionally parse JSON message payloads with `rsyslog_mmjsonparse=on` (as a default, usually preceeded by `@cee` cookie).
     - Use `rsyslog_mmjsonparse_without_cee=on` to try parse messages as JSON without the cookie.